Strawberry Cobbler

 Keep the baking tray in the middle rack of the oven and bake for 30-35 minutes until the top is lightly browned and crispy.

-The ready cobbler will have the dough rising to the top to form a gorgeous crust and gooey strawberries popping through.
+The ready cobbler will have the dough rising to the top, forming a gorgeous crust and gooey strawberries popping through.

 Remove the pan from the oven.